 Value: ""

-Purpose: This cookie saves your settings before you play an embedded Vimeo video.
-This means that the next time you watch a Vimeo video, you will get your preferred settings again.
+Purpose: This cookie stores your settings before you play an embedded Vimeo video.
+This ensures that your preferred settings are restored the next time you watch a Vimeo video.

 Expiration date: after one year